codeturtle00/bird-strike-data-visualization/README.md

 Here are the solutions we considered for BackEnd:
 * Python (libs as Flask, Django, FastAPI) **Cons:** Python is single-flow, and requests are processed quite slowly
 * Java vs NodeJS.
 Java dominates enterprise computing applications and offers top performance and security but it is more difficult to use.
 Team members also lack experience with it, and we did not want to focus on digging into learning Java.
 * NodeJS with TypeScript.
 Everyone has experience with it, it offers quick and easy development, great features.
+There is also a huge precident in industry for React + NodeJS apps.

 ## Visualizations

 For visualizations, we considered software solutions such as Datasette, Tableau and library as ChartJS.

-Since we decided to write our own software and not rely on other platforms, Datasette and Tableau did not satisfy this requirement.
-CharJS was a perfect solution to use for the FrontEnd app to reuse a nice chart builder functionality.
+Since we decided / were required to to write our own software and not rely on other platforms that provide too much out of the box, Datasette and Tableau did not satisfy this requirement.
+However, writing custom visualization in the browser from scratch would be very time consuming and overkill given the scope of our application.
+Thus, ChartJS was a perfect compromise to use for the FrontEnd app to reuse a nice chart builder functionality, while still maintaining a good amount of control ourselves.
+Since the implementation for the visualizations is set for a future milestone, we are aware that we that we may have to reassess this decision.

 ## Databases